mathaywarduk/mathaywarduk.github.io/_peaks/maol-chean-dearg.md

 So we sold our house in England and decided to move up to our spiritual home in the Trossachs.
 In the few months between homes, we're working from a few holiday cottages and itching to get up some hills.

-A week off in between gave us that opportunity and, with the weather being pretty changeable, we decided to go for the single Munro walk of Maol Chean-dearg.
+A week off in between gave us that opportunity and, with the weather being pretty changeable, we decided to go for just the single Munro walk of Maol Chean-dearg.

 It was a 4km almost flat walk to begin with as we made our way to Coire Fionnaraich, one of the most accessible bothies I've come across.
 From there it's a pretty boggy section before turning to climb round the side and up Maol Chean-dearg.